 Of course we aren’t finished there.
 This then leads onto the follow links and no follow links.
+The big old questions of this post, of What is a No Follow Link?

 That should explain why people want their links to be followed and not no-followed.
 It’s all about where they’ll be on the search engine; near the top or way back at the bottom.
+That is ‘what is a no follow link?’

 A simple way to go is; if you have paid for the product and have had no dealing with that company then use do follow, but if the company have contacted you and sent you an item then it must be no follow.

-This is the important bit: If a company have sent you an item and you use a do follow link then you are breaking Google Guidelines.
+If a company have sent you an item and you use a do follow link then you are breaking Google Guidelines.
 I had a company tell me that it isn’t against the law and which it might not be, but it is breaking Google Guidelines and if Google discover that you are using follow links in this way then your blog will not appear on their search engine.

 It is so important that you do not give in and give a company a follow link when they have contacted you.
 If they do insist then they either do not know everything about these links or simply don’t care about what happens to your blog.